aguilinger/lag/README.md

 mock server to simulate slow / delayed responses from third-party or external APIs.

-try: https://laggard.herokuapp.com/delay/3000 to simulate a response that takes 3 seconds.

 ## Detailed API usage

 Supports POST, GET methods on `/delay/[time to delay in milliseconds]`.